mrinalsardar/tulona/README.rst

     ``tulona compare-data --sample-count 50 --datasources employee_postgres,employee_mysql``

+* **ping**: To test connectivity to the databases for the datasources.
+Sample command:

+  * To ping one data source pass the name to the `--datasources` parameter:

+    ``tulona ping --datasources employee_postgres``

+  * More than one datasources can be passed to the `--datasources` parameter separated by commas:

+    ``tulona ping --datasources employee_postgres,employee_mysql``

 * **profile**: To extract and compare metadata of two sources/tables.
 It includes metadata from `information_schema` related to the tables and some column level metrics (min, max, average, count & distinct_count).
 Sample commands:

   * Profiling without `--compare` flag.
 It will write metadata and metrics about different sources/tables in different sheets/tabs in the excel file (not a comparison view):